schoeberl/risc-v-lab/README.md

  * Write your test programs with a known result
  * E.g., agree that all your tests will signal a pass with 0 in x1
  * You can check this in the simulation
-   * With your ChiselTest or VHDL benchmark
+   * With your ChiselTest or Verilog testbench
 * You can build up a collection of tests
   * Do some yourself
   * Use others (provided) later